 Typos.
-A tiny little word, yet a not-so-tiny monstrosity, capable of causing mental distress to those who make them and, alas, spot them when it’s already too late.
+A tiny little word, yet in a translation it’s a not-so-tiny monstrosity, capable of causing mental distress to those who make them and, alas, spot them when it’s already too late.

 We all make typos, we all have typo-induced nervous breakdowns.
 But guess what?
 That’s absolutely normal, even for über-perfectionists like us linguists …